elastos/Elastos.ORG.Wallet.Service/docs/api_guide.rst

 using private key to vote your producers

 .. note::
-    the receiver address must be one of the senders address.
+    the receiver address must be one of the senders address,for now the cr votes are evenly divided to the cr candidates. will be modified to each cr candidates can have their own specific votes .

 .. http:post:: /api/1/dpos/vote